Mohammad Shariff: Pakistan Eastern Naval Command

 Military map of East Pakistan, with Indian Army encircling the India-East Pakistan border.

 In 1969, Commodore Shariff was promoted as Rear-Admiral, a two-star rank, and posted in East Pakistan as Flag Officer Commanding (FOC) at the Eastern Naval Command HQ.
 His naval command was coordinated with the army's Eastern Command.

-During the same time, President General Yahya Khan appointed Admiral Syed Mohammad Ahsan as the Governor of East Pakistan and Lt.
+During the same time, President General Yahya Khan appointed Admiral S. M. Ahsan as the Governor of East Pakistan and Lt.
 Gen. Yaqub Khan as the commander of the army's Eastern Command, and the activities, momentum, and magnitude of the Pakistan Navy in East Pakistan increased at a maximum level, and more military and naval exercises began to take place in East Pakistan that initially focused on gathering intelligence on Indian infiltration in East.
 East Pakistan, under the martial law administration of Admiral Ahsan, saw the period of stability and the civil control and law and order situation was effectively under control.
 In 2010, Admiral Shariff authored his memories and concluded:

 The initial military success (Searchlight and Barisal) in regaining the law and order situation in East-Pakistan in March 1971 was misunderstood as a complete success....
 In actuality, the law and order situation deteriorated with time, particularly after September of the same year when the population turned increasingly against the [Pakistan] armed forces as well as the [Yahya's military] government.
 The rapid increase in the number of troops though bloated the overall strength, however, [it] did not add to our fighting strength to the extent that was required.
 A sizeable proportion of the new additions were too old, inexperienced or unwilling....